falseywinchnet/PicoGPT/README.md

 ```

-Conversely, picoGPT needs no attention,197376 params, and in fact only O(N) compute roughly to produce:
+Conversely, picoGPT needs no attention, 787,968 params, and in fact only O(N) compute roughly to produce:
 ```
 ROMEO: Juliet, do you love me?
 JULIET:
 The mine thus a king